tweag/nickel/RATIONALE.md

 `map (fun x => x ++ ".jpg") baseFilesList`, require type annotations in Dhall.

 Another point is that code is sometimes difficult to type, as raised in [typing JSON](#typing-json).
-Typically, Dhall lists must be homogenuous: all elements must have the same type.
+Typically, Dhall lists must be homogeneous: all elements must have the same type.
 In particular, you can't represent directly the following list of objects with different structure, which is valid JSON `[{a:
 1}, {b: 2}]`.
 One has to write: